Kulasus/PrehistorikRemaster/README.md

 This project is for academical purpose only.
 I am going to use mainly JavaFX and NetBeans as my IDE.

 # TODO
-3. Add images instad of rectangle fill
+1. Add images instad of rectangle fill
-4. Add more enemies
+2. Add more enemies
-7. Add end of level
-8. Add player attack
-9. Add main menu
-10. Add end of game
-11. Add hall of fame
+3. Add music
+4. Add neceseary stuff for project acceptance